chris-townsend/project-one/README.md

 ***
 ### Content
 #
-- The LoveRunning Project from Code Institute was very helpful and gave me inspiration for my own website, espeically creating the navbar.
+- The LoveRunning project from Code Institute was very helpful and gave me inspiration for my own website, espeically for creating the navbar.

 - Various videos across Youtube about positioning using flexbox.